FloBoJa/Battleship-Plus/README.md

 **Server:**
 * Some certificate problems with [msquick](https://github.com/microsoft/msquic) (TLS)
 * Send own and team Ships in VisionEvent (not exactly defined in RFC)
+* (Some) events are visible to hostiles out of range